A judge called an FBI operative a ‘villain.’ Ruling comes too late for 2 convicted in terror sting

 ALBANY, N.Y.
 (AP) — In a scathing ruling last month, a judge said the FBI had used a ”villain” of an informant to manipulate a group of Muslim men into going along with a fictitious plot to destroy military planes and synagogues in New York City’s suburbs.
-She ordered three released from prison, saying the “the real lead conspirator was the United States.”
+She ordered three released from prison, saying “the real lead conspirator was the United States.”

 Now, a man convicted in another sting carried out by the same FBI operative says he hopes the ruling will prompt U.S. prosecutors to review the fairness of similar counterterrorism operations carried out in the wake of the 9/11 terror attacks.